-Depending on the severity of the breach of the Code of Conduct the following options are available:
+Depending on the severity of the breach of the Code of Conduct the following options are available which can be applied at any times in the process:

 Kids Club

 Students who are referred by a member of Administration may attend Kids Club.
 This is a quiet playroom where games are supervised and the 'rules' of playing well with friends may be discussed.
 It is supervised and available both breaks each day.